 Vitamin C is a powerful antioxidant and vital to your nervous system, immune system, and skin.
 Vitamin B5 is necessary for creating fatty acids, while vitamin B6, which many enzymes and cells in your body need to function, helps convert food into energy.
 Copper is important for your heart, blood vessels, immune system, and brain.
 Meanwhile, manganese supports metabolism, bone formation, reproduction, and immune response, whereas potassium is essential for normal cell function.

 Antioxidants are compounds that help fight the effects of free radicals.
 These are reactive molecules that cause cellular damage and lead to a process known as oxidative stress.
 Oxidative stress is associated with many diseases and premature aging.
-Diets rich in antioxidants are thought to reduce your risk of certain types of cancer, heart disease, type 2 diabetes, aging, and protect your brain from degenerative disease.

 Indian Gooseberries are also an excellent source of antioxidants, including vitamin C, small amounts of vitamin E, and phytonutrients.
 Plants produce phytonutrients to keep healthy and protect against sun damage and insects.
 Some of the phytonutrients in Amla include: